cybersagittarius/service-exchange-platform-frontend/README.md

 # service-exchange-platform-frontend
-# main is the main branch on Github by default.
-In this project the default branch has been changed to master branch.
+# "main" is the main branch on Github by default.
+In this project the default branch has been changed to "master" branch.
 Do not commit directly to the master.
 # happy coding